effectiveone/Menagment_Electric_Cars/README.md

 Now, your application should be running in Docker containers, with the frontend and backend operating on their respective ports.
 Open a web browser and check localhost:3000 for the frontend and the specified address for the backend.

+## Dummy Data and Admin Login

+This project includes built-in dummy data that is saved during the build process.
+To access additional features, it's recommended to log in as an administrator.
+Here are the details:

+- **Admin Email:** admin@example.com
+- **Admin Password:** admin12

+After logging in as an administrator, you will have access to additional functionalities and data, allowing you to explore and test various aspects of the Electric Cars Management System.

 ## Contributions

 We welcome contributions to the project!
 If you have any ideas or issues you'd like to report, feel free to create a new issue or pull request.